-Surgery is usually the first step in treating men who are diagnosed with testicular cancer
+Surgery is usually the first step in treating testicular cancer.

-During surgery for testicular cancer, your Urology Austin surgeon will take a tissue sample to be biopsied from the testicle(s) that has been removed.
-This is an important step because your Urology Austin team needs to know the cell type of your cancer, either seminoma or non-seminoma, so they can create the proper treatment plan for you.
+During surgery for testicular cancer, your surgeon will also take a tissue sample from the testicle(s) to be biopsied.
+This is an important step to identify the cell type of the cancer: either seminoma or non-seminoma.
+With this information the urologist will create the proper treatment plan for you after surgery.

 A typical radical inguinal orchiectomy takes between 20 to 40 minutes to perform, and almost all patients will go home the day of surgery.

-Some men will require a retroperitoneal lymph node dissection.
-This surgery for testicular cancer may be done during the radical inguinal orchiectomy or it may be done as a second surgery.
-This is a complicated surgery where lymph nodes are removed from the abdominal area to be evaluated.
+Some patients will require a retroperitoneal lymph node dissection.
+This surgery for testicular cancer may be done during the radical inguinal orchiectomy or it may be done as a separate surgery.
+This is a complicated surgery in which lymph nodes are removed from the abdominal area for further evaluation.

-The surgery is either done with a traditional abdominal incision, or it may be done in a minimally invasive way through small abdominal incisions.
-RPLND is major surgery, and patients who need to have this surgery for testicular cancer will be thoroughly briefed about risks and recovery by their Urology Austin team.
+The surgery is either done with a traditional abdominal incision, or it may be done using a minimally-invasive technique through small abdominal incisions.
+RPLND is a major surgery.
+Patients who need this surgery for testicular cancer will be thoroughly informed about the risks and expected recovery period.

 What happens after surgery?

 After surgery for testicular cancer, some patients may need no other treatment.
 Others may need additional treatment, such as chemotherapy or radiation.
 This will depend on the type of cancer found, and if it as spread.
 Over time, patients will be closely monitored for cancer recurrence.
 Further testing will include imaging and blood work.

 When patients choose Urology Austin to treat their testicular cancer, they can rely on our team of experts.
 Contact us to schedule an appointment.